 The experience

-In order to ensure the selection of the most appropriate bodies for an efficient implementation of the financial instruments, one of the criteria to be applied when selecting the body entrusted with the implementation of a financial instrument is the experience of the body with the implementation of similar financial instruments (not necessarily with EU funds) in general, as well as the expertise and experience of the proposed team members in particular (Article 7(2) of the CDR).
+In order to ensure the selection of the most appropriate bodies for an efficient implementation of the financial instruments, the managing authority must take due account of the experience of the body entrusted with the implementation of a financial instrument with the implementation of similar financial instruments (not necessarily with EU funds) in general, as well as the expertise and experience of the proposed team members in particular (Article 7(2) of the CDR).
+This requirement should not prevent the designation of a newly created entity, upon evaluation of the experience of the team members.

 Award criteria

 The second set of criteria defined in Article 7(2)(a) to (f) of the CDR is linked to the subject-matter of the contract on the implementation of the financial instrument.
 The minimum set of award criteria listed below must therefore be applied.
-The use of price only or cost only (i.e. in the context of financial instruments management fees or management costs only) methodology to evaluate the offers submitted by bodies implementing financial instruments would not allow managing authorities to apply the full minimum set of evaluation criteria.
+The use of the lowest price only or cost only (i.e. in the context of financial instruments management fees or management costs only) methodology to evaluate the offers submitted by bodies implementing financial instruments would not allow managing authorities to apply the full minimum set of evaluation criteria.
 As a consequence managing authorities selecting bodies implementing financial instruments must apply the most economically advantageous methodology to evaluate the offers.

 Investment methodology